Students are primarily responsible for the implementation of their academic accommodations.

 Alternative Testing Accommodations

 Accommodations for testing are assigned on an individualized basis.
 It is imperative that students take an active role in communicating with instructors regarding each test in a timely manner so that, together, arrangements can be made for testing with accommodations.
-The Academic Support Center (ASC) is available to provide proctoring services within a distraction-reduced testing environment and can accommodate most alternative testing arrangements.
+The Academic Success Center (ASC) is available to provide proctoring services within a distraction-reduced testing environment and can accommodate most alternative testing arrangements.

 Because some services take time to schedule (such as proctor/scribe services), students must make testing arrangements and schedule alternative testing at least a week in advance.
 Students are responsible for notifying the ASC of assigned accommodations at the time of the appointment.